snitski/mcp-server-motherduck/README.md

 - "Create a new database and table in MotherDuck"
 - "Query data from my local CSV file"
 - "Join data from my local DuckDB database with a table in MotherDuck"
-- "Analyze data stored in Amazon S3"
+- "Analyze data stored in Amazon S3 or Cloudflare R2"

 ## Running in SSE mode